stevomatthews/Spoon-Knife/srt-api-functions-test.md

 1. In **file/stream mode**, as many bytes as possible are retrieved (the minimum being the size of the given buffer or the size of the data currently available).
 Any data that is available but not extracted this time will be available next time.

 2. In **file/message mode**, exactly one message is retrieved, with the boundaries defined at the moment of sending.
 If some parts of the messages are already retrieved, but not the whole message, nothing will be received (the function blocks or returns `SRT_EASYNCRCV`).
 If the message to be returned does not fit in the buffer, nothing will be received and the error is reported.

-3. In **live mode**, the function behaves as in file/message mode, although the number of bytes retrieved will be at most the size of `SRTO_PAYLOADSIZE`.
+3. In **live mode**, the function behaves as in **file/message mode**, although the number of bytes retrieved will be at most the size of `SRTO_PAYLOADSIZE`.
 In this mode, however, with default settings of `SRTO_TSBPDMODE` and `SRTO_TLPKTDROP`, the message will be received only when its time to play has come, and until then it will be kept in the receiver buffer; also, when the time to play has come for a message that is next to the currently lost one, it will be delivered